Working to improve Texas’ environmental standards

 In 2017 we are focused on several issue areas:

 - Battery Recycling: We will be working again to pass HB 1874 that will make manufacturers responsible for recycling household batteries.
 This will mean that every Texan will have options for keeping their batteries out of the trash, and big battery companies will have new incentives to design better, more sustainable products in the future.
 Read the Texas Campaign for the Environment Fund report on battery recycling here.
+In addition, we support HB 2125 to create a takeback recycling program for paint, and HB 2046 to allocate funds to regional and local governments to support recycling projects and infrastructure.

 - Oil & Gas Enforcement: The Railroad Commission has nothing to do with trains—they oversee the oil and gas industry in Texas.
 The agency is up for its once-each-decade review in 2017, so state legislators must pass a bill to reauthorize the agency – House Bill 1818/Senate Bill 300.
 This is an historic opportunity for big changes to the agency, which are sorely needed, because right now the Railroad Commission is struggling to enforce basic Texas laws that protect public health.
 Read the state’s own report here.
 Thanks to the support from thousands of our supporters and our allies, positive improvements to the Railroad Commission have been included in the Sunset Bill to improve protections for natural resources and public health.
-In addition to House Bill 1818/Senate Bill 300, we are backing several bills to improve the Railroad Commission’s enforcement, accountability, and transparency: HB 237, SB 568/HB 247, SB 569, and SB 567.
+In addition to House Bill 1818/Senate Bill 300, we are backing several bills to improve the Railroad Commission’s enforcement, accountability, and transparency: SB 568/HB 247, SB 569, and SB 567.

-- Sewage sludge: The liquid waste left over from our wastewater treatment systems in Texas is being used in lieu of fertilizer all across rural Texas, and there are big questions about how safe this process is.
+- Sewage Sludge: The liquid waste left over from our wastewater treatment systems in Texas is being used in lieu of fertilizer all across rural Texas, and there are big questions about how safe this process is.
 At the very least we know there are major needs to improve environmental protections so that harmful materials don’t end up in our drinking water.
 We are working with several communities directly affected by this problem to improve protections for those living near sewage sludge sites, and we are working on state legislation to extend those protections to all residents.
 Senate Bill 746/House Bill 2092 would finally prohibit the land application of grit and grease trap waste and we want to see this bill become law.

 - Landfills and Environmental Permitting: Communities across Texas are fighting proposed landfills that will destroy their property values and undermine the health of their communities.
 But because industry lobbyists often hold sway over Texas lawmakers, the deck is stacked against property owners and their families.
 We are pursuing several bills that could limit the power of landfill companies to put their polluting facilities almost anywhere they want while also ensuring that all Texans have the power to defend their communities from unwise and unwanted industrial operations.
 We support Senate Bill 551 which would prevent bad permit applications from being re-filed after having already been denied by the Texas Commission on Environmental Quality.